ndipenoch/Ball-Game-App/README.md

 Each time you click the button "Play Again", you must click the button "Start/Next-Row" to start the game.
 You can see the highest score you get per game at the end of each game.
 The point of the game is to get the highest score.
+At the end of each game a popup window pops out with  a congratulation message and the number of points you have end.